TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/01_lesson/project_ideas.md

 ## Simple baseball/soccer game

-Use random numbers and  batting averages for two teams, probabilities of hits, outs, double play, errors, etc., play for 9 innings or until a team wins
+Use random numbers and  batting averages for two teams, probabilities of hits, outs, double play, errors, etc., play for 9 innings or until a team wins.

 ## Additive persistence